aj-kivimaki/aj-kivimaki/README.md

 # Welcome!

-Hi, I'm Atte.
+Hi, I'm Atte Kivimäki.

+I've been interested in programming ever since I built my first QBasic project as a kid -- a quiz about song lyrics.
+However, my music career took priority.

-Currently studying Full Stack Web Development at Business College Helsinki.
+Now, as a career-changing adult, I am currently studying Full Stack Web Development at Business College Helsinki and am on the lookout for an internship position.

 ---